• About us

 Andrew is an Arts and Culture reporter, a trained theater, music and film critic.
 In the past, he has served as a jury member for various film festivals and is one of the co-founders of African Movie Night Kampala and founder of the annual Nteredde Documentary Showcase.

-Kaggwa Andrew
+Andrew Kaggwa

-Kaggwa Andrew
+Andrew Kaggwa

 Related Posts